EugeneKisel-sm/SdkTestAutomation/SdkTestAutomation.Sdk/Implementations/Go/GO_SDK_INTEGRATION_APPROACHES.md

 | **Shared Library** | 1-5ms | 5-10MB | Low | Instant | Medium | **Production** |
 | **gRPC Bridge** | 10-50ms | 15-30MB | Low | 5-10s | High | **High-Performance** |

+## **Current Implementation Status**

+The SdkTestAutomation project currently uses **Approach 3: Shared Library/DLL** as the primary implementation because it provides:

+- **Optimal Performance**: 50x faster than HTTP API approach
+- **Cross-Platform Support**: Automatic detection and building for Windows, macOS, and Linux
+- **Direct Integration**: No process or network communication overhead
+- **Production Ready**: Stable and reliable for continuous testing

 ## **Recommendation**

 For your SdkTestAutomation framework:

-1. **Start with Shared Library**: Best balance of performance and complexity
+1. **Current: Shared Library**: Best balance of performance and complexity
-2. **Consider gRPC**: If you need streaming capabilities and modern RPC features
+2. **Future: Consider gRPC**: If you need streaming capabilities and modern RPC features
 3. **Avoid CLI/Process**: Too slow for production use
 4. **Avoid HTTP API**: Unnecessary complexity for your use case